 INGRID JUNGERMANN (Writer, Director, Performer)

-Ingrid co-created the web series THE SLOPE and created the WGA-Nominated web series F TO 7TH, featuring Amy Sedaris, Michael Showalter, Gaby Hoffmann, Olympia Dukakis and Janeane Garofalo.
-Her work has screened at the Tribeca Film Festival, Rotterdam International Film Festival, Los Angeles Film Festival, Outfest and BFI London.
-Ingrid, who earned her MFA at NYU Graduate Film School, was one of Filmmaker Magazine’s 25 Faces of Independent Film and Out Magazine's 100 People of the Year.
-Her debut feature, WOMEN WHO KILL (Tribeca All Access program, IFP Emerging Narrative Labs), premiered in competition at the 2016 Tribeca Film Festival, where she won the Jury Award for Best Screenplay.
-She was was recently nominated for the Independent Spirit Someone to Watch Award and is a Sundance FilmTwo fellow.
+Ingrid co-created the web series THE SLOPE and created the WGA-Nominated web series F TO 7TH.
+Ingrid was one of Filmmaker Magazine’s 25 Faces of Independent Film and Out Magazine's 100 People of the Year.
+Her debut feature, WOMEN WHO KILL (Tribeca All Access, IFP Emerging Narrative), premiered in competition at the 2016 Tribeca Film Festival, where she won the Jury Award for Best Screenplay.
+She was nominated for the Independent Spirit Someone To Watch and Best First Screenplay Awards and is a Sundance FilmTwo fellow.
+She received her MFA in Directing at NYU Tisch School of the Arts.

 ALEX SCHARFMAN (Producer)